mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Connection

-You can leverage the `Connection` resource to automatically configure connection strings in `Secret` resources that your applications can mount, see this [example](../examples/manifests/mariadb_v1alpha1_connection_maxscale.yaml):
+You can leverage the `Connection` resource to automatically configure connection strings in `Secret` resources that your applications can mount:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1